-- 33. We are not aware of any pending or threatened litigation and claims whose effects should be considered when preparing the financial statements and we have not consulted legal counsel concerning litigation or claims]. - 34.
-We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - 35.
+- 34. We have disclosed to you the identity of the entity's related parties and all the related party relationships and transactions of which we are aware. - 35.
 There have been no communications from regulatory agencies concerning noncompliance with or deficiencies in accounting, internal control, or financial reporting practices. - 36.
-The Authority has no plans or intentions that may materially affect the carrying value or classification of assets and liabilities. - 37.
-We have disclosed to you all guarantees, whether written or oral, under which the Authority is contingently liable. - 38.
-We have identified and disclosed to you the laws, regulations, and provisions of contracts and grant agreements that could have a direct and material effect on financial statement amounts, including legal and contractual provisions for reporting specific activities in separate funds.

-39. There are no:
+The government has no plans or intentions that may materially affect the carrying value or classification of assets and liabilities. - 37.
+We have disclosed to you all guarantees, whether written or oral, under which the government is contingently liable. - 38.
+We have identified and disclosed to you the laws, regulations, and provisions of contracts and grant agreements that could have a direct and material effect on financial statement amounts, including legal and contractual provisions for reporting specific activities in separate funds. - 39.
+There are no: - a.

-- a.
 Violations or possible violations of laws or regulations, or provisions of contracts or grant agreements whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency, including applicable budget laws and regulations. - b.
 Unasserted claims or assessments that our lawyer has advised are probable of assertion and must be disclosed in accordance with GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements. - c.
 Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Statement No. 62. - 40.
-The Authority has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset or future revenue been pledged as collateral, except as disclosed to you. - 41.
+The government has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset or future revenue been pledged as collateral, except as disclosed to you. - 41.
 We have complied with all aspects of grant agreements and other contractual agreements that would have a material effect on the financial statements in the event of noncompliance. - 42.
 We have disclosed to you all significant estimates and material concentrations known to management that are required to be disclosed in accordance with GASB Statement No. 62.
 Significant estimates are estimates at the balance sheet date that could change materially within the next year.
 Concentrations refer to volumes of business, revenues, available sources of supply, or markets or geographic areas for which events could occur that would significantly disrupt normal finances within the next year.